TheOdinProject/curriculum/web_development_101/installfest_text_editors.md

 ### Conclusion

-What editor you use is a matter of preference, and it does not hurt to shop around until you find one that you really enjoy using and works for you.
+What editor you use is a matter of preference, and it does not hurt to shop around until you find one that you really enjoy using and works for you. **BUT** for the purposes of this course, we are going to assume you are using VSCode.
+Mainly because it is free, easy to use, and works pretty much the same on every operating system.

+If you are already comfortable with something else, or just want to use a different editor, great! just know that there will be the occasional spot where you will have to do something slightly differently than what we say.
+But since you are an intelligent and resourceful software developer, you will be just fine.